justinshwang/jcrew-scraper/README.md

 # scraper
-Web scraper using Python Scrapy Library and argparse for parser
+Web scraper using Python Scrapy Library and argparse for parser.

 ## Setup